LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-ubuntu.md

 > [!NOTE]
 > If you intend to use Elliptic Curve (EC) keys, uncomment the line marked above.
 In that case, you also need to make sure your server has OpenSSL 1.1 installed.

-Save the file and start the service:
+Save the file, enable the service and start it:

 [!include[Start service](../../../../../includes/amplia/linux/start-service.md)]